AndroidPatch/APatchDocs/docs/apm-guide.md

 │   │
 │   │      *** Status Flags ***
 │   │
-│   ├── skip_mount          <--- If this file exists, the `/system` folder of the module will not be mounted │   ├── disable             <--- If this file exists, the module is disabled │   ├── remove              <--- If this file exists, the module will be deleted on the next reboot │   │
+│   ├── skip_mount          <--- If exists, the `/system` folder of the module will not be mounted │   ├── disable             <--- If exists, the module will be disabled │   ├── remove              <--- If exists, the module will be removed next reboot │   │
 │   │      *** Optional Files ***
 │   │